Jan-Michael Vincent: Personal life

+Substance abuse and health issues

 He battled alcoholism and intravenous drug use for much of his life.
 In 1977, 1978, and 1979 he was arrested for possession of cocaine, and in 1984 and 1985 he was arrested after two bar brawls.

-He was charged with felony assault in 1986, but was acquitted after his attorney argued that the woman tripped and fell on a telephone cord in his home.
-Vincent then was arrested for drunk driving but avoided jail by entering rehab in 1988.
+In 1986, he was charged with felony assault, but was acquitted after his attorney argued that the woman tripped and fell on a telephone cord in his home.
+In 1988, Vincent was arrested for drunk driving, but avoided jail by entering rehab.
 In 2000, a $374,000 default judgment was made against him after his former girlfriend alleged he had physically assaulted her after their breakup and caused her to miscarry their child.

-During the 1990s, he was involved in three severe automobile collisions, which he barely survived.
+In the 1990s, he was involved in three severe automobile collisions, which he barely survived.
 The first near-fatal accident occurred in February 1992.
 In the second accident, in August 1996, Vincent broke three vertebrae in his neck.
 He sustained a permanent injury to his vocal cords from an emergency medical procedure, leaving him with a permanently raspy voice.

-Vincent was charged with drunk driving again after his 1996 accident, and once again sentenced to rehabilitation and placed on probation.
-In an interview on the television program The Insider on September 18, 2007, when asked about his 1996 car accident, Vincent answered "Y'know, I have no idea what you're talking about.
+Vincent was charged with drunk driving again after his 1996 accident, and again sentenced to rehabilitation and placed on probation.
+In an interview on the television program The Insider in September 2007, when asked about his 1996 car accident, Vincent answered "Y'know, I have no idea what you're talking about.
 I don't remember being in an accident."

 In 2000, Vincent violated probation for his prior alcohol-related arrests by appearing drunk in public three times and assaulting his fiancée.
 As a result, he was sentenced to 60 days in the Orange County Jail.
-Vincent was involved in yet another automobile accident in 2008.
+In 2008, Vincent was involved in another automobile accident.

-In an interview on October 24, 2014, with the National Enquirer, Vincent revealed that his right leg was amputated just below the knee in 2012 after he contracted a leg infection as a result of complications from peripheral artery disease.
+In an October 2014 interview with the National Enquirer, Vincent revealed that his right leg had been amputated just below the knee in 2012 after he contracted a leg infection as a result of complications from peripheral artery disease.
 After that, he walked with a prosthetic limb, although he was sometimes forced to use a wheelchair.

 Death

 Vincent died on February 10, 2019, at the age of 74 in Asheville, North Carolina, due to cardiac arrest while hospitalized at Mission Hospital.
 Bradycardia, a decreased heart rate, was listed as an underlying cause of death.
-His death was not publicly announced until March 8, when TMZ broke the news and showed a slightly redacted copy of Vincent's death certificate.
+His death was publicly announced on March 8, when TMZ broke the news and showed a slightly redacted copy of Vincent's death certificate.